danielfrg/ml-notes/terraform/README.md

-Terraform and bash scripts to create and bootstrap AWS P2 instances with GPU support
+Terraform and bash scripts to create and bootstrap AWS P2 instances with GPU support.

+Fill the `local.tf` and then `terraform apply`.

 ## AWS P2 Instance bootstrap